18896101294/18896101294/README.md

-# Hello, I'm Ranedeer! 🦌
+# Hello, I'm XiangZheng! 🦌

 I'm a software developer who loves learning new things and sharing my projects with the world.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on [Project Name](https://github.com/yourusername/projectname)
-- 🌱 I’m currently learning [Technology]
+- 🌱 I’m currently learning [Python]
 - 💬 Ask me about [Your Expertise]